MSc Sport Science on Twitter

 Career and Personal Development

-The breadth of the material and applied experiences covered in the programme prepares graduates for a range of career opportunities, including sport science support, research or teaching in sport science, physical education or related areas.
+The breadth of the material and applied experiences covered in the programme can prepare graduates for a range of career opportunities, including sport science support, research or teaching in sport science, physical education or related areas.

 * Academic year September- July